April · Fair Housing Month

 Think it through

-If a current listing's title report includes racist covenant language, what's the right play?
+If a current listing's title report includes racist covenant language, what would an agent following fair housing do?

 Acknowledge and offer a path forward.
 Pierce County has a formal process — the Restrictive Covenant Modification Form — that lets a current owner disavow the discriminatory language while preserving the historical record.
 It's free, it doesn't touch title insurability, and it's a meaningful client service.
-"We can't erase the history, but we can make sure you don't pass it along without a statement" is a real conversation to have.
+"We can't erase the history, but we can make sure you don't pass it along without a statement" is the kind of conversation a fair-housing-minded agent has.

 Tacoma specifically